-A gathering like this would not violate the Brown Act if board members scrupulously avoided talking about irrigation district issues.
-But it is the kind of situation that should be avoided.
+A gathering like this would not violate the Brown Act if board members scrupulously avoided talking about irrigation district issues - which might be difficult.
+This kind of situation should be avoided.
 The public is unlikely to believe the board members could meet regularly without discussing public business.
-A newspaper executive's presence in no way lessens the potential for a violation of the Brown Act.
+A newspaper executive's presence does not lessen the potential for a violation of the Brown Act.